Actualizado Reviewed

 Key Considerations and Recommendations

-• An individual’s barriers to adherence to ART and appointments should be assessed before or shortly after the initiation of ART and regularly thereafter.
+• An individual’s barriers to ART and clinic appointment adherence should be assessed before or shortly after the initiation of ART and regularly thereafter.

-• Rapid access to ART has become a pillar of the United States plan to end the HIV epidemic, and delays in access to ART should be addressed and treatment initiated as soon as possible.
+• Rapid access to ART is one of the pillars of the United States’ plan to end the HIV epidemic; therefore, delays in access to ART should be addressed and treatment initiated as soon as possible.

 • People with HIV having ART adherence problems should be placed on regimens with high genetic barriers to resistance, such as dolutegravir, bictegravir, or boosted darunavir.
-Side effects, out-of-pocket costs, convenience, and patient preferences also need to be considered.
+Side effects, out-of-pocket costs, convenience, and individual preferences should also be considered.

 • People with HIV having difficulties with adherence to appointments or ART should be provided additional adherence support using a constructive, collaborative, nonjudgmental, and problem-solving approach.